Skip to main content

 Yes.
 Lupus, rheumatoid arthritis, sarcoidosis, and Sjogren's syndrome can all cause persistent or recurring lymph node swelling.
 The pattern is usually multiple nodes in different areas, often along with joint pain, rashes, dry eyes or mouth, or unusual fatigue.
 We screen for these with autoimmune blood panels when the picture fits.

 Ultrasound is highly accurate for distinguishing a reactive node from a worrying one.
 A radiologist looks at the shape (round nodes are more concerning than oval), the blood flow pattern, the size of the inner "hilum," and the surrounding tissue.
-Ultrasound finds the answer in 80 to 90 percent of cases without needing further imaging.
+Ultrasound finds the answer in 80 to 90% of cases without needing further imaging.
 If results are unclear, we can move to a CT scan or biopsy.

 If your lymph nodes swell with every cold, it usually means you have a normal, responsive immune system, which is a good thing.
 Some people are simply more "reactive" by genetics.
 As long as the nodes shrink back within a few weeks each time and you do not have systemic red flags (weight loss, night sweats, persistent fever), there is nothing to worry about.

-Yes, dental infections are one of the most overlooked causes of persistent lymph node swelling, especially in the front of the neck and under the jaw.
+Yes, dental infections are one of the most overlooked causes of persistent lymph node swelling, particularly in the front of the neck and under the jaw.
 A small abscess or even chronic gum disease can keep a node swollen for weeks.
 If we cannot find another cause, we send patients for a thorough dental exam.

 Yes.
-HIV often causes generalized swelling of multiple lymph nodes, especially in the neck, armpits, and groin, sometimes for months.
+HIV often causes generalized swelling of multiple lymph nodes, particularly in the neck, armpits, and groin, sometimes for months.
 We routinely screen for HIV when someone has unexplained, multi-region lymph node swelling.
 The earlier HIV is detected, the better the long-term outcome.

 Castleman disease is a rare lymph node disorder that can mimic both infections and lymphomas.
 It is uncommon enough that most clinicians will not think of it first, but it is worth knowing about if you have a persistent, growing lymph node and standard tests come back normal.
 We refer to a hematology specialist when the picture fits.